 Todd is a winner of the LTC Nicholson award from actions after 9/11 and is recently been added as a Board Member of the National Military Intelligence Foundation.

 His post military career includes positions as VP of Programs - SAIC, VP of Engineering - ISC, President of Chenega Federal Systems, and Chief Operating Officer of ABSC.

-Prior to joining JHU/APL, Ms. Anderson worked at the Department of Homeland Security and Department of Navy.
+Prior to joining JHU/APL, Natalie worked at the Department of Homeland Security and Department of Navy.
 She also led a team of 30 analysts for the Mercyhurst Anti-Human Trafficking Intelligence Center, conducting ad hoc analyses to aid non-governmental organization efforts to rescue victims of human trafficking globally.
 Some of her early analytic experience includes projects assessing global influence, critical infrastructure cybersecurity, and various projects focused on global human trafficking.

 Dr. Christopher E. Bailey